wendlers/neopixel-script/README.md

 and then uploaded.

-By using PlatformIO IDE, the steps described above are as easy as editing "effects_de.nps" if using the german implementation of NPS or "effects_en.nps" if using the englisch implementation.
+By using PlatformIO IDE, the steps described above are as easy as editing "effects_de.nps" if using the German implementation of NPS or "effects_en.nps" if using the English implementation.
 Then the only thing left to do is hit the "Upload" button on the left, and after a few seconds, the Arduino will run your script.